es-ude/elastic-ai.runtime.enV5/CONTRIBUTION.md

 |    Variables | camelCase            | suffix: typedef => `_t`  |
 | Preprocessor | SCREAMING_SNAKE_CASE |                          |

-Functions and variables should be prefixed with a consistent identifier.
+Functions and global variables should be prefixed with a consistent identifier (e.g. the file name where the function prototype resides).

 ## Publish Modifications